ludw/Segment7/README.md

 ## Change log
+2025-04-13 v1.5.2
+- Option to hide the battery indicator

+2025-04-12 v1.5.1
+- Fixed issue with wrong accent color in Green on Black theme

 2025-03-21 v1.5.0
 - Option to show seconds in bottom right field
 - Option to show seconds also in inactive mode on MIP screens